prismhead26/Portfolio-Page/README.md

 ## Description

-The main goal of this project is to create a codebase that follows accessibility standards, so that the site is optimized for search engines.
-And it makes certain that people with disabilities can access the website.
+The main goal of this project is to create a webpage from scratch, following accessibility standards.
+This application will be a Portfolio Webpage, highlighting my hard work and progress to becoming a successful developer.
 <br>
-After completion of the project, I have a better understanding of the git "flow" process as well as using pseudocode to break down and manage the project into managable segments.
-I also learned some better ways to write the CSS, thus making the code easier to read and more modular!
+After completion of the project, I have a better understanding of Flexbox layouts, media queries, and reset stylesheets.
+These three components help create a better accessible web application.

 ## Table of Contents